You will need to load two documents onto the JIBP Manuscript Central website: (1) your Title Page and (2) your Manuscript.

 JIBP uses only three levels of headings.
-Main headings designate your major sections.
-Center main headings and use all capitals.
-Second-level headings should be flush with the left margin, and only the first letter of major words should be capitalized.
+Main headings designate your major sections; they should be left-aligned, bolded, and in 14-point font.
+Second-level headings should also be flush with the left margin, bolded in 11-point font, and only the first letter of major words should be capitalized.
 Third-level headings should be indented and italicised; begin the first word with a capital, end the heading with a period, and then continue with your text.
 Do not use a fourth level of headings.

-Use endnotes instead of footnotes.
+Use footnotes.
 Please use these sparingly, and keep them short.
-Citations to the literature should be included in the text, not in the endnotes.
+Citations to the literature should be included in the text, not in the footnotes.

 When citing a list of references in the text, put the list in alphabetical order and separate authors by semicolons; for example, "Several studies (Buckley & Casson, 1976; Dunning, 1993a, 1993b; Rugman & Verbeke, 2003) support this conclusion."

 If a work has two authors, give both names every time you cite it; for example, Rugman and Verbeke (1998).
-For three through six authors, give all names the first time the work is cited and then use the first author's name and "et al." for all subsequent citations.
-For works with seven or more authors, use the first author's name and "et al." for all in-text citations, including the first citation.
+For three or more authors, use the first author's name and "et al."

 To cite a direct quotation, give pages after the year, separated by a colon and a space.
 Example: "Boddewyn argues that for something to happen it must be not only 'favorable and possible but also wanted and triggered' (1988: 538)".

-Separately state each hypothesis you test, give it a number, and indent the paragraph.
+Separately state each hypothesis you test and give it a number.
 For example:

 Check that the sequence of any numbered elements (tables, figures, equations, etc.) is correct.